 Many people try to stop their thoughts and it’s challenging because most thoughts are automatic.
 It is based on past conditioning and they have already become a habit.

-Instead of trying to control or get rid of your thoughts, what you can do is to be aware of your overthinking habits.
-In my book, The Disbelief Habit, I’ve shared in-depth on how to be aware of our thoughts and habits.
+Instead of trying to control or get rid of your thoughts, what you can do is be aware of your overthinking habits.
+In my book, The Disbelief Habit, I have shared in-depth information on how to be aware of our thoughts and habits.
 But basically, what you want to take note of is what triggers you to overthink.
 For INFJs in particular, knowing how your Ni and Ti functions play a role in your overthinking habit will remind you to change your behaviors.

 Save your contemplation for later.